CaiGuoHui123/Awesome-Thyroid-Nodule-AI/README.md

 The following studies constitute the core literature reviewed in our work.

 The repository is being populated progressively.
-Categories marked as **Work in Progress** will be expanded as the corresponding records are cross-checked against the final review database.
+Literature lists that are not yet complete will be expanded as the corresponding records are cross-checked against the final review database.

 ---